1989 Philippine coup attempt: American involvement

 Aquino found it necessary to request United States support to put down this uprising.
-Then Chairman of the Joint Chiefs of Staff General Colin Powell recalled Aquino calling the White House and asking for the USAF to bomb a nearby air base to prevent the aircraft from attacking the Malacañang Palace.
+Then Chairman of the Joint Chiefs of Staff General Colin Powell recalled Aquino calling the White House and asking for the USAF to bomb a nearby air base to prevent the aircraft from attacking Malacañang Palace.
 Powell and Admiral Huntington Hardisty instead decided to instruct US F-4 pilots to take off from Clark Air Base and buzz the mutinous air base in a manner that demonstrated "extreme hostile intent," with further instructions to shoot down any planes that did takeoff.
 In November–December 1989 US forces moved to evacuate Americans during the coup attempt, and generally protect US interests in the Philippines.
 During this operation, a large special operations force was formed, USAF fighter aircraft patrolled above rebel air bases, and two aircraft carriers were positioned off the Philippines.

 In early December 1989, USS Enterprise participated in Operation Classic Resolve, President Bush's response to Philippine President Corazon Aquino's request for air support during the rebel coup attempt.
 Bush approved the use of US F-4 fighter jets stationed at Clark Air Base on Luzon to buzz the rebel planes at their base, fire in front of them if any attempted to take off, and shoot them down if they did.
-The buzzing by US planes soon caused the coup to collapse.
+The buzzing by US planes soon contributed to the collapse of the coup.
 On December 2, 1989, President Bush reported that on December 1 US fighter planes from Clark Air Base in the Philippines had assisted the Aquino government to repel a coup attempt.
 In addition, 100 marines were sent from the US Navy base at Subic Bay to protect the US Embassy in Manila.
-Meanwhile, USS Enterprise remained on station while conducting flight operations in the waters outside Manila Bay.
+Meanwhile, USS Enterprise remained on station while conducting operations in the waters outside Manila Bay before departing on December 10th.

 CIA documents suggested that Aquino asked for assistance for air strikes against RAM positions, but Washington declined since it was a "political risk".

 Effects

 Political and economic fallout

-Politically this coup was a disaster for Aquino.
+The failed coup weakened Aquino politically.
 Her vice president, Salvador Laurel, openly allied himself with the coup plotters and called for her to resign.
-Even Aquino's staunchest supporters saw her need for United States air support as a devastating sign of weakness.
+Even Aquino's staunchest supporters saw her need for United States air support as a sign of weakness.
 Most damaging of all, when the last rebels finally surrendered, they did so in a triumphant televised parade and with a promise from the government that they would be treated "humanely, justly, and fairly."
-One of the devastating results of this insurrection was that just when the economy had finally seemed to turn around, investors were frightened off, especially since much of the combat took place in the business haven of Makati.
-Tourism, a major foreign-exchange earner, came to a halt.
 Business leaders estimated that the mutiny cost the economy US$1.5 billion.